How much can I sell my house for in 2025?

-Wondering how much can I sell my house for?
+Wondering how much you can sell your house for?
 It's one of the most agonising decisions you'll have to take when selling.
 Marketing your home at too high a price, and you might not sell it.
 Put it on too low, and you might get far less than you should.
+Here's how to get it right.

-There are 3 key steps to deciding the answer to what price should I sell my house for.
+There are 3 key steps to deciding how much you can sell your house for.

 1. Get an idea of what you could sell for with an instant online valuation